 Accordingly, instead of orthopaedic office chair, one can also say ergonomic office chair.

-Costs for an orthopaedic Chair are not easily covered by third parties.
-However, there are various ways to apply for subsidies or cost absorption for ergonomic office furniture.
-Depending on your status (student/civil servant), the length of time you have been paying into the pension fund or whether you are in rehab or not, various institutions decide whether or not you are eligible for a subsidy or cost absorption.
-These include the German pension insurance (BfA), professional associations, employment agencies, integration office and in some cases also the health insurance fund or health insurance company.
+Depending on your status (student/civil servant), the length of time you have been paying into the pension fund, and whether or not you are eligible for rehabilitation, various institutions will decide whether or not you will receive a subsidy.
+These include the German pension insurance (BfA), professional associations, employment agencies, integration office and in some cases also the health insurance or health insurance.